-- An annual review of remuneration, which is coordinated by the Human Resources Division and involves the Bank's control functions, in successive stages of validation up to the level of General Management; - An ultimate validation of this policy (including the principles, budgets and the remuneration policy for the Group regulated population under CRDIV regulation) by the Board of Directors after review by the Compensation Committee.

-This remuneration policy has been established in compliance with relevant regulations, in particular the European Directive 2013/36/UE, published on 26 June 2013 (hereinafter-"CRD IV") and its transposition in France via Order n°2014-158 of 20 February 2014, for the staff members exerting a significant impact on the Group's risk profile (hereinafter "regulated population").
-It is subject to regular review:

-- Externally by the various supervisory bodies; - Internally through an independent review by the Internal Audit Division.
+- An annual review of remuneration, which is coordinated by the Human Resources Division and involves the Bank's control functions, in successive stages of validation up to the level of General Management; - An ultimate validation of this policy (including the principles, budgets and the remuneration policy for the Group regulated population under CRDIV regulation) by the Board of Directors after review by the Compensation Committee. - This remuneration policy has been established in compliance with relevant regulations, in particular the European Directive 2013/36/EU, published on 26 June 2013 (hereinafter "CRD IV") and its transposition in France via Order no. 2014-158 on 20 February 2014, for the staff members exerting a significant impact on the Group's risk profile (hereinafter "regulated population").
+It is subject to regular review: - Externally by the various supervisory bodies; - Internally through an independent review by the Internal Audit Division.

-In addition, with respect to the Chief Executive Officers, it respects the recommendations of the AFEP-MEDEF Code.
+In addition, with respect to the Chief Executive Officers, it respects the provisions of the French Commercial Code and the recommendations of the AFEP-MEDEF Code.

-The remuneration policy for the Chief Executive Officers is submitted ex ante to the General Assembly of shareholders and its implementation is also subject to its approval according to the conditions defined by the French Commercial Code.
+The remuneration policy for the Chief Executive Officers is submitted ex ante to the General Assembly of shareholders and the implementation is also subject to its approval according to the conditions defined by the French Commercial Code.